opensupporter/osdi-docs/README.md

     Content-Type: application/...

     <serialization of new resource>

 #### Insert or Update (Upsert)
 In some cases, the client doesn't know if a resource exists or not.
 Instead of first having to query a resource to determine if it exists and then do an update via PUT, the client may use the upsert feature.

+When used, the server will use a matching algorithm to determine if the input attributes match an existing record.

+> The algorithm used by the server to perform matching is vendor-specific.
+Contact your vendor for specifics.

 To use the upsert feature, the $upsert query parameter is appended to the URI.

+> If the upsert parameter is not included, it defaults to false.
+The server will create a new resource

 	POST <addURI>?upsert=true HTTP/1.1
     Host: ...